IMPORTANT AIRLINE SAFETY ISSUE

 US Library of Congress

--- US Copyright 2021 --
+-- US Copyright 2022 --

 INTRODUCTION

-xxx This website was created by AIRLINE SAFETY as a non-revenue public service bulletin in order to alert trans-Pacific airline passengers of this recent significant and alarming increase in the number of mid-ocean airliner engine failures, and, close-call ocean ditchings of passenger airliners, after the failure of 1 of only 2 engines, including Hawaii bound United Airlines Flights #1175 and #328, and Australia bound Flight#839, and, other near mid-ocean catastrophies.
+xxx This website was created by AIRLINE SAFETY as a non-revenue public service bulletin in order to alert trans-Pacific airline passengers of this recent significant and alarming increase in the number of mid-ocean airliner engine failures, and, close-call ocean ditchings of passenger filled airliners, after the failure of 1 of only 2 engines, including Hawaii bound United Airlines Flights #1175 and #328, and Australia bound Flight#839, and, other mid-ocean near catastrophies.

-xxx These "Close-call" mid-ocean near-ditchings occurred, as recent events have shown, because of these huge airliners uncertain extended over-ocean flight capabilities after the failure of 1 engine, which nearly caused these 2-engine airliners to ditch into the enormous Pacific Ocean, which would certainly have resulted in the deaths of hundreds of innocent passengers.
+xxx These "Close-call" mid-ocean near-ditchings occurred, because of, as recent near-catastrophic events have shown, these huge airliners uncertain flight capabilities after the failure of 1 of only 2 engines, on extended over-ocean flights, and, which nearly caused these airliners to ditch into the enormous Pacific Ocean -- events of unimaginable horror -- which would certainly have resulted in the deaths of hundreds of innocent passengers, including the many children and infants aboard these airliners.
 (See below pages for detailed descriptions of these events)

 PREFACE